XimeraProject/standalone/SPEC.md

 ## Validators

 A validator can enclose a number of answer blanks.
 The enclosed answer blanks do not have individual check work buttons, but instead there will be a single "check work" button which evaluates the validator.
 Any `data-validator` or `data-correct` attributes of the answer blanks are not used in validation.
-The validator must contain a `data-validator` attribute which functions using the same algorithm as a `data-validator` in an answer blank, with two differences: (A) step one is applied to all enclosed answer blanks, and (B) in step three, if the result is a function, it is passed the results of all enclosed answer blanks, in the order they appear.
+The validator must contain a `data-validator` attribute which functions using the same algorithm as a `data-validator` in an answer blank, with two differences: (A) step 1 is applied to all enclosed answer blanks, and (B) in step 3, if the result is a function, it is passed the results of all enclosed answer blanks, in the order they appear.

 The following examples illustrate how a validator might be used.